MicrosoftDocs/Devices-docs/surface-hub/check-surface-hub-warranty.md

 ## Check warranty status in Surface Management Portal

-1. Sign in to the [Microsoft Endpoint Manager Admin Center](https://endpoint.microsoft.com/).
+1. Sign in to the [Endpoint Manager Admin Center](https://endpoint.microsoft.com/).
 2. Select **All Services** > **Surface Management Portal**.
 This takes you to the main page of the Surface Management Portal that displays information for all your Surface devices.

     :::image type="content" source="images/hub-warranty-surface-management-portal.png" alt-text="Screenshot of Surface Management Portal." :::